Policy for provenpackagers

 File a ticket in the FESCo issue tracker indicating why you wish to become a provenpackager.

-A FESCo member will send an e-mail to the sponsors list for the packager group to review the application.
+A FESCo member will send an e-mail to the sponsors, so they are aware about the ticket.

-You must get at least 3 positive votes with no negative votes, over a one week review period, to be automatically approved.
+You must get at least 3 positive votes from sponsors with no negative votes, over a one week review period, to be approved.